Windows Privilege Escalation (AlwaysInstallElevated)

 rlwrap nc -lvnp 443

-There is another scenario in which the misconfiguration can be abused is that let’s assume the user raaz is a normal user who is just a part of Local Users group.
-Now the same attack can be performed by creating a malicious package installer file which when executed will make the user raaz a member of Administrators group.
+Another scenario in which an attacker can abuse the misconfiguration is that. -Let’s assume the user raaz is a normal user who is just a part of the Local Users group.
+Then, the same attack can occur when an attacker creates a malicious package installer file.
+This, when executed, will make the user raaz a member of the Administrators group.

 net user raaz